 The values given above of the expected effects of EED building measures for space heating and space cooling are drawn from studies directly aimed at estimating savings in consumption of energy for these measures.
 In the absence of dedicated studies, the approach taken for hot tap water usage is to assume that the proportional behavioural effects on hot tap water usage, when economic (cost-allocation) and information measures are introduced, are similar in magnitude to those for space heating.
-Based on figures for hot water consumption researched in the UK (DEFRA/energy saving trust27), delivered at an average temperature of 52 degrees Celsius, and in an analysis of 13 studies by Sønderlund et al.28, the 20 % saving for consumption-based cost allocation is applied to a baseline consumption of hot tap water of 46 and 26 litres per day, per dwelling and per person respectively (total dwelling consumption = 46 + 26N litres / day).
+Based on figures for hot water consumption researched in the UK (DEFRA/energy saving trust33), delivered at an average temperature of 52 degrees Celsius34, and in an analysis of 13 studies by Sønderlund et al.35, an equivalent 20 % saving for consumption-based cost allocation is applied to a baseline consumption of hot tap water of 46 and 26 litres per day, per dwelling and per person respectively (total dwelling consumption = 46 + 26N litres / day).
 This translates to 3.4 and 1.9 cubic metres per year, per dwelling and person respectively.
-The 3 % for basic consumption information services translates to 0.5 and 0.27 cubic metres per year, per dwelling and person.
-Twice as much applies to state-of-the-art consumption information services.
+The additional 3 % for basic consumption information services translates to 0.5 and 0.27 cubic metres per year, per dwelling and person.
+Twice as much, i.e. a total of 6%, is assumed to apply to state-of-the-art consumption information services.